 The other great thing about the Nino is that you can add a “snow liner” to the helmet for use during winter weather.
 If you are the kind of family that bikes year-round, this is your helmet.

 Think it would be cool for you and your child to have matching helmets?
-That can be a reality with the Bell Spark Jr (and the adult Bell Spark).
+That can be a reality with the Bell Nomad Jr (and the adult Bell Nomad).

 This helmet isn’t merely a “kids” helmet, its a